 7. Slovenia – Disko – LPS

 Ok, say what you will about this one (and many of you have…) but…this is AWESOME!
 It’s the second of the two songs that have been sliding up my picks all through the contest (the other is “Hold Me Closer“) and it started in the bottom ten, and eventually worked it’s way into my top ten.
-This old fashioned, 1976-sounding disco romp is made even more fun by the fact that it’s FOUR TEENAGERS doing it – THERE’S HOPE FOR THE WORLD! – their GRANDPARENTS were probably kids during the 1970s, for pete’s sake.
-At just 16-18 years old (except the keyboard player, who may or may not be their professor, not sure), these four schoolmates have managed to capture the look, feel, and sound of an era two generations past…and have done so with PERFECTION.
+This old fashioned, 1976-sounding disco romp is made even more fun by the fact that it’s TEENAGERS doing it – THERE’S HOPE FOR THE WORLD! – their GRANDPARENTS were probably kids during the 1970s, for pete’s sake.
+At just 16-18 years old (except the keyboard player, who may or may not be a student, not sure – if he is, he’s the oldest looking teenager I’ve ever seen, LOL!), these five schoolmates have managed to capture the look, feel, and sound of an era two generations past…and have done so with PERFECTION.
 And the animated video they had done is lots of fun, too!
 Are they going to get through?
 Probably not, unfortunately…they have very little fan support.
 And that’s too bad.
 Over so much of their competition, I’ll take their Last Pizza Slice anytime they want to offer it to me…they are FANTASTIC!
 I for one think they have a huge future ahead of them if they keep it up…and I’d love to see an English language version sometime soon…and also please please PLEASE check out the acoustic version on their YouTube channel – it’s a COMPLETELY DIFFERENT SONG, and it’s WONDERFUL!

 6. Netherlands – Di Diepte – s10